How to monitor NGINX with Datadog

 - Monitor NGINX performance metrics on Datadog dashboards, alongside all your other systems

-- Set up automated alerts to notify you when a key metric changes dramatically
+- Set up alerts to automatically notify you of unexpected changes

 To collect metrics from NGINX, you first need to ensure that NGINX has an enabled status module and a URL for reporting its status metrics.
 Step-by-step instructions for configuring open-source NGINX and NGINX Plus are available in our companion post on metric collection.